apriendeau/paul-bunyan/README.md

 ![paul bunyan](img/1386914471_17mkqox_iwfc2q0.gif)

-A bunyan initializer so we dont have to keep repeating the code!
+A bunyan initializer so we can crank it like a chainsaw!

 ## Usage